karayabin/universe-snapshot/universe/Ling/Light_Kit_Admin_UserData/doc/api/Ling/Light_Kit_Admin_UserData/Controller/Generated/LudaResourceHasTagController.md

 - LightKitAdminController::getFlasher &ndash; Returns a flasher instance.
 - LightKitAdminController::getUser &ndash; Returns the current user.
 - LightKitAdminController::renderPage &ndash; Renders the given page using the [kit service](https://github.com/lingtalfi/Light_Kit).
-- LightKitAdminController::redirectByRoute &ndash; Redirects the user to the given route.
+- LightKitAdminController::getRedirectResponseByRoute &ndash; Creates and returns an HttpRedirectResponse, based on the given arguments.
 - LightKitAdminController::checkRight &ndash; Ensures that the current user is connected and has the right provided in the arguments.
 - LightKitAdminController::checkMicroPermission &ndash; redirects to the access_denied page.
 - LightKitAdminController::error &ndash; Throws an exception.